What your spreadsheet was trying to be.

 Three browser tabs, one Sunday night, zero reasons to keep doing it.

 Vitrine consolidates comp sources and maps recent sales to your specific variant, condition, and authentication status.
-A PSA 9 Jordan rookie shows what PSA 9 Jordan rookies actually sold for — not what “Jordan cards” are averaging.
+A PSA 9 Jordan rookie shows PSA 9 Jordan rookie comps — not what “Jordan cards” are averaging.

 If a piece doesn't have enough comp data, you see that.
 Not a guess.
 Not “similar items.”
 Nothing — because nothing is more honest than a number that isn't real.